Pyleks/milestone-project-two/README.md

 Milestone Project 2 - Interactive Frontend Development - Code Institute

-Blockworm Adventure is a game designed to provide the visitor with a updated version of the old but loved snake game, and add some new unexpected twists to introduce a fresh experience that have yet to be experienced.
+Blockworm Adventure is a game designed to provide a updated version of the old but loved snake game, with better graphics and some new unexpected twists to experience the game again with

 ## UX
 The website/game is designed in a simplistic manager so the visitors can easily try out the game